carvel-dev/kapp/docs/apply.md

 Once change set is calculated (see [Diff](diff.md) section for details), kapp asks for user confirmation (unless `--yes` flag is specified) to proceed with changes.

-Changes are applied in particular order.
-Currently it is:
+Changes are applied in particular order as described in [Apply ordering](apply-ordering.md).

-1. CRDs creation/update
-1. Namespace creation/update
-1. other resources
-1. CRD deletion

 All created resources are labeled with several labels: